Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Dataset.md

 `CHIMeRA` is still a work in progress project so we are still looking for improvements and new databases to add.

 [^1]: The human metabolite-pathways can be divided into different types according to the informations stored in the HMDB dataset.
 The interactions between HMDB and DrugBank was already established through a vast series of hyper-links which connect them using metabolites and metabolite-pathways information.
 In this way we mapped also the information related to the metabolite-pathways types to the DrugBank dataset, obtaining a finer grain nomenclature and classification of these data.
 These informations can be used to improve our disease information.
-In the previous Table is showed only the aggregated data.
+In the previous Table is shown only the aggregated data.

 [^2]: For sake of clarity, we encountered the same issue also into the DrugBank dataset in which we had intra-drug connections.